jj0hns0n/geonode/geonode/core/upload/tests/README.rst

 The `test_settings` module must also be supplied when launching the tests to run the full suite including the DATASTORE tests:

-  DJANGO_SETTINGS_MODULE=geonode.upload.tests.test_settings python manage.py test geonode.upload.tests.integration
+  DJANGO_SETTINGS_MODULE=geonode.core.upload.tests.test_settings python manage.py test geonode.core.upload.tests.integration

 If there are existing layers in the test database, the tests will not run unless the environment variable `DELETE_LAYERS` is present.
 For example:

-  DELETE_LAYERS= python manage.py test geonode.upload.integrationtests
+  DELETE_LAYERS= python manage.py test geonode.core.upload.integrationtests